susom/redcap-record-naming/README.md

 * Add the ability to support public surveys when they are the first instrument in the project

 * Add support for naming arms when used in the project.

+## Change Log

+* 2021-05-04 Updated the code to use the new reserveRecordId method